Picodes/4ut0ma3er/README.md

 5. Complete the `tasks.json` file with the path to this repository
 6. Paste the `tasks.json` in your VSCode User Tasks config file, which you can open using VSCode command `Tasks: Open User Tasks`

 You're all set!
-Try it by selecting some test and running VSCode command `Tasks: Run Task`
+Try it by selecting some test and running VSCode command `Tasks: Run Task`.
+You'll eventually need to reload VSCode or restart it.

 As an additional step you can setup keybord shortcuts using VSCode command `Preferences: Open Keyboard Shortcuts`